MinimalWindowsDev/simple-modbus-tcp-server/README.md

 ## Description

-This project provides an enhanced Modbus TCP server and client that can be compiled and run using the Windows Command Prompt (CMD).
+This project provides an enhanced Modbus TCP server and client that can be compiled and run using MSBuild and the Windows Command Prompt (CMD).
 The server simulates real-world data (temperature sensors and control flags) and supports multiple Modbus functions.
 The client interacts with the server, reading data and allowing user input to modify control flags.

 ## Features